 Colima Dog

-Of particular interest to archaeologists are categories that include producing
+Of particular interest to archaeologists are categories that include producing:

 • models of objects

-• models of larger features like architectural structures
+• models of larger features, like architectural structures

-• 3d terrain data from drone or a pole-mounted camera.
+• 3-D terrain data from a drone or pole-mounted camera.

-The USGS recommended workflow for Metashape 1.6 is particularly valuable for this scientific photogrammetry approach
+The USGS recommended workflow for Metashape 1.6 is particularly valuable for this scientific photogrammetry approach.

 Workshop Goals

-Additionally we will discuss drone photogrammetry and briefly view an instance of WebODM.
+Finally, we will discuss drone photogrammetry and briefly view an instance of WebODM.

 Resources